MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

 Use :::image type="icon" source="media/m365-cc-sc-download-icon.png" border="false"::: **Export** to save the visible information to a CSV file.
 The default filename is AirActions.csv, and the default location is the local Downloads folder.
 If an exported report already exists in that location, the filename is incremented (for example, AirActions (1).csv).

-#### Approve actions on the Pending approval tab in the investigation details

-On the **Pending approval** tab on the investigation details page, select a pending action by clicking anywhere in the row other than the check box next to the first column.
+Clicking anywhere in a row other than the check box next to the first column opens a details flyout that contains the following information:

-The details flyout that opens is named after the pending action (for example, **Soft delete emails**).

-At the top of the details flyout, the following actions are available:

-- :::image type="icon" source="media/m365-cc-sc-check-mark-icon.png" border="false"::: **Approve**.
-- :::image type="icon" source="media/m365-cc-sc-close-icon.png" border="false"::: **Reject**.

-The rest of the flyout contains information about the email cluster (the flyout is one big **Email cluster details** section):
+- **Email cluster details** section
   - **Verdict**
   - **Remediation status**
   - **Email count**
   - **Name**
   - **Volume anomaly**
   - **Query time**

-- **Threats** subsection: By default, this subsection is expanded.
-To collapse it, select **Hide threats**.

-  The following information is available for the email cluster:
+- **Threats** section:
   - **Threats**: Summarizes the threats found in the email cluster.
 For example, `MaliciousUrl, HighConfPhish, Volume anomaly`.
   - Counts for the following threat types found in the email cluster:
     - **Malware**
     - **Phish**
     - **High Confidence Phish**
     - **Spam**

-- **Latest delivery locations** subsection: By default, this subsection is expanded.
-To collapse it, select **Hide Latest Delivery Locations**.

-  This section contains counts for the following delivery locations for messages in the email cluster:
+- **Latest delivery location** section: Counts for the following delivery locations for messages in the email cluster:
   - **Mailbox**
   - **Not in mailbox**
   - **On-prem/External**

-- **Original delivery locations**: By default, this subsection is collapsed.
-To expand it, select **Show original delivery locations**.

-  This section contains counts for the following original delivery locations for messages in the email cluster:
+- **Original delivery locations** section: Counts for the following original delivery locations for messages in the email cluster:
   - **Delivered**
   - **Junked**
   - **Replaced**
   - **Blocked**

-At the bottom of the flyout, the following buttons are available:
+The following actions for the email messages are also available in the flyout:

 - **Go hunt**
 - **Open in Explorer**

+:::image type="icon" source="media/m365-cc-sc-check-mark-icon.png" border="false"::: **Approve** and :::image type="icon" source="media/m365-cc-sc-close-icon.png" border="false"::: **Reject** are described in the next subsection.

+#### Approve actions on the Pending approval tab in the investigation details

+On the **Pending approval** tab on the investigation details page, select a pending action by clicking anywhere in the row other than the check box next to the first column.

+The details flyout that opens is named after the pending action (for example, **Soft delete emails**).
+Read the information in the flyout, and then select one of the following values:

+- :::image type="icon" source="media/m365-cc-sc-check-mark-icon.png" border="false"::: **Approve**.
+- :::image type="icon" source="media/m365-cc-sc-close-icon.png" border="false"::: **Reject**.

+> [!TIP]
+> Approving and/or rejecting all actions in the investigation fully closes it (the **Status** value becomes **Remediated**).
+Failing to approve and/or reject all actions in the investigation doesn't fully close it (the **Status** value remains **Partially Remediated**).
+>
+> You don't need to approve every action.
+If you don't agree with the recommended action or your organization doesn't choose certain types of actions, you can reject the action or take no action.

 ### Pending actions history tab in the investigation details